|

 Tour.'

-Shortly
+Shortly before

-before Scott Dyleski was arrested, the
+Scott Dyleski was arrested, the crime

-Pamela Vitale was brutally murdered
+scene where Pamela Vitale was brutally

-was released back to Daniel
+murdered was released back to Daniel

 Horowitz and Nancy Grace gave a tour